rjsalamanca/ppl-tracker/README.md

 - [x] Ability to go to the Login and Register page once logged in need to be removed.
   - [x] Restricted Ability to these pages
   - [x] Once we logout we can't access the login page.
-    - Used hooks for a force reload
+    - Used hooks for a force reload.

-:small_orange_diamond: After adding the editing feature, once we remove all days or all exercises, we're able to pass causing us to be able to save null exercises or days
+- [x] After adding the editing feature, once we remove all days or all exercises, we're able to pass causing us to be able to save null exercises or days
   - [x] Fix addDay editing.
   - [x] Fix addExercises editing.
 - [ ] Login bug created with cookies.